enum class and Scoped Enumerations

 Error Codes

-Using enum class for error codes is much safer than using #define or bare int:
+Using enum class for error codes is much safer than using std::error_code or naked int:

 #include <string_view>